-The culminating event for this program is the ETCM Challenge on Saturday, May 18.
-Each team, in partnership with their lead chef will prepare a four course menu with thought and attention to the food wisdom they acquire over the course of this project.
+The culminating event is the ETCM Challenge on Saturday, May 17.
+Each team, in partnership with their lead chef will prepare a four course menu based on the wisdom acquired over the course of this project.
 Each team will present their menu to an esteemed panel of judges.
-One team will be the selected as the ETCM 2013 Champion.
+One team will be selected as the ETCM 2013 Champion.
 Peers, family, school faculty, and community members are invited to attend the Challenge and share in a tasting following the presentation.
-The goal of this work is to see such options integrated into school lunch and snack programs.
+Our aim is to see these food choices integrated into school food programs across the country.

 Goals and Benefits: